ramizpolic/dir-deploy/README.md

 - `applications/dir-admin` - AGNTCY Directory Admin CLI client
 - `applications/spire*` - SPIRE stack for identity and federation

+**NOTE**: This is not a production-ready deployment.
+It is provided as-is for demonstration and testing purposes.

 ## Onboarding

 To onboard a new environment to **Directory Public Staging Network**, check the